 State law now requires a Photo ID in order to vote.
 If a voter does not have any kind of photo ID, such as a drivers license, work photo ID, any Gov’t photo ID please contact the Registrar’s Office and a photo ID can be made for you for free.
 When going to vote to avoid delays, Please have your photo ID information ready as you approach the registration table.
 Photo ID is required for absentee voting in the office also.
 Outside polls voting is available for individuals with disabilities or health issues at each precinct and also at the Registrar’s Office.
 Please call the Registrar’s Office for assistance if necessary.

-The Registrar’s Office in Prince George CO is open Monday through Friday from 8:30 am to 5:00 pm and is located on the second floor of the County Administration Building, 6602 Courts Drive, Prince George, VA 23875.
+The Registrar’s Office in Prince George County is open Monday through Friday from 8:30 am to 5:00 pm and is located on the second floor of the County Administration Building, 6602 Courts Drive, Prince George, VA 23875.